Heavy rain is a staple of British weather, but it poses real challenges for drivers – potentially increasing the risk of accidents.

 - What caused the flood?
 If it was a burst water main, the road surface may be completely broken up.

 - Are other vehicles able to get through?
-If not, find an alternative route.
+If not, look for an alternative route, using sat nav if needed.

 - Is the water fast-flowing?
 If it is, do not drive through the flood – there’s a danger your car could be swept away.